Account-Based Sales (ABS) is hardly a new concept, but today, many business leaders are giving it more than just a second look.

-- Customer Acquisition Cost (CAC) — the cost you incur on the average to convert one account.
+- Customer Acquisition Cost (CAC) – the cost you incur on average to convert one account

-Determine the sales tools, marketing assets, sales enablement materials, etc. required to achieve your performance benchmarks.
+That will help you determine the sales tools, marketing assets, sales enablement materials, etc., that you need to achieve your performance benchmarks.

-Messaging and content creation in account-based selling is highly customized per target account/decision maker.
-Spend time researching and determining each stakeholder’s goals and pain points.
+Messaging and content creation in account-based selling is highly customized per target account and decision-maker.
+Spend time researching each stakeholder’s goals and pain points.

 Create meaningful experiences for customers and orchestrate their success through hyper-personalized solutions.
 Align your engagement with their customer journey — offering value at every stage of the cycle.

 And remember to track results, so you know how to optimize your process and improve results.

 What Is the Role of Marketing in ABS?

 Successful customer engagement is driven primarily by marketing-related processes.